sounishnath003/practice-leetcode-multiplayer/README.md

 > NOTE: Project is just a thought.
 Do not expect to be maintain nicely.
 Not sure, about future plans.

 This project is a multiplayer platform for practicing Leetcode problems.
-It allows users to collaborate and compete in solving coding challenges in real-time.
+It allows users to collaborate and compete in solving coding challenges in real-time with integrated audio calling and cloud code execution.

 ## YouTube Demo